Work for Racing Welfare

 What will you be doing?

-The Welfare Committee meet a maximum of twice a year, usually via video-call but occasionally in person.
-The meetings are currently routinely attended by six trustees, three committee members and the Chief Executive, Director of Welfare, Deputy Director of Welfare and Head of Programmes.
-The meetings are held to report on and discuss the performance of the welfare department in line with the strategy, consider any current issues or challenges facing this area of the charity, provide advice to the main board to help assist with high level decision making.
+Racing Homes’s board meet four times a year, usually twice via video-call and twice in person.
+The meetings are currently routinely attended by trustees and committee members, the Chief Executive, Chief Operating Officer, Director of Housing and Finance Director.
+The meetings are held to report on and discuss the performance of Racing Homes, its strategy, to consider any current issues or challenges facing the charity, provide advice to the main board to help assist with high level decision making.

 There will also be the requirement to undertake a committee member induction which we anticipate being a one-off one-day commitment.
-Each year, in addition to the two-committee meeting we anticipate another two days commitment would be required.
+Each year, in addition to the committee meetings we anticipate another two days commitment would be required.

-We invite committee members to join the Charity for three years with the option to re-apply every three years for a maximum of nine years.
+We invite committee members to join the Charity for an initial period of three years with the possibility of Trusteeship after one year.

 What are we looking for?

-We are seeking to add to the expertise that we have on the welfare committee, through an enthusiastic individual who has experience or knowledge of the voluntary sector and in at least one of the following areas:
+We are seeking to add to the expertise that we have on the Racing Homes committee, through enthusiastic individuals who have experience and skills in the following areas:

 Please note, as this post will involve governing and advising on services that have direct contact with young people and vulnerable adults alongside some work of a sensitive nature it will be subject to a satisfactory, enhanced DBS disclosure.
 We also make checks on staff working with vulnerable adults and young people against the DBS barred lists.